SweDennis/issuudl/README.md

 ./issuudl \<path to issuu publication\>

 It downloads all included .jpg files to a temp directory, and cleans up after itself.
-Convert does No compression of the downloaded files, I left it at that to perhaps ease the job for any OCR software should you want to use that.
+Convert does some compression of the downloaded files, I left it at that to perhaps ease the job for any OCR software should you want to use that.
-If wanted, a "-quality \<number\>" can be added to the convert command
+If wanted, the "-quality \<number\>" can be changed in the convert command

 Tested with gawk 5.0.1, but ought to work from at least 4.1, but, as I say, not tested.